topasmc/topas-docs/parameters/scoring/phasespace.rst

 * Binary is a compact format, with data encoded in a stream of bytes.
 The header file tells the contents and byte order per particle.
 * ASCII provides the same information as Binary, but presents it as a much less compact, but easier to read simple text file, which data encoded as a series of columns of text.
 The header file tells the contents and column order per particle.
 * Limited is an alternate binary format compatible with some legacy codes.
-It has fewer options for what data can be expressed, but is compatible with codes such as that used by Varian for their TrueBeam phase space files
+It has fewer options for what data can be expressed, but is compatible with codes such as that used by Varian for their TrueBeam phase space files.

+You can additionally write phase space to `ROOT files <https://root.cern.ch>`_, however there is no corresponding ability to read phase space back in from these files.

 For the Binary and ASCII formats, Particle ID is encoded using the large set of integer codes specified by the Particle Data Group (PDG):